catherinevee/iam/README.md

 ## Best Practices

 ### Security

-- Always use the principle of least privilege when creating IAM policies
+1. **Use Permissions Boundaries**: Always define permissions boundaries for users and roles to limit their maximum permissions
+2. **Principle of Least Privilege**: Grant only the minimum permissions necessary for each role
+3. **Regular Access Reviews**: Implement processes to regularly review and audit IAM permissions
+4. **Use Roles Instead of Users**: Prefer IAM roles over IAM users for application access
-- Enable MFA for IAM users with console access
+5. **Enable MFA**: Require multi-factor authentication for all IAM users
-- Use IAM roles instead of access keys when possible
-- Regularly rotate access keys
-- Use permissions boundaries to limit the scope of IAM policies

 ### Resource Organization

-- Use meaningful names for IAM resources
-- Organize resources using IAM paths (e.g., `/teams/`, `/services/`)
+1. **Use Paths**: Organize resources using IAM paths (e.g., `/developers/`, `/admins/`)
-- Apply consistent tagging across all resources
+2. **Consistent Naming**: Use consistent naming conventions across all IAM resources
-- Use separate IAM users for different purposes
+3. **Tagging Strategy**: Implement a comprehensive tagging strategy for cost tracking and resource management

 ### Policy Management

-- Create reusable policies and attach them to multiple users/groups/roles
-- Use policy conditions to restrict access based on context
-- Regularly review and audit IAM policies
-- Use AWS managed policies when appropriate
+1. **Custom Policies**: Create custom policies instead of using AWS managed policies when possible

-### Module Usage
-- Enable only the resources you need using the control variables
-- Use consistent naming conventions across your infrastructure
-- Leverage the module outputs for integration with other modules
+2. **Policy Versioning**: Use policy versioning to track changes
-- Test your IAM configurations in a non-production environment first
+3. **Policy Testing**: Test policies in a non-production environment before applying to production

 ## Examples

-See the `examples/` directory for additional usage examples:
+See the `examples/` directory for complete working examples:

 - `examples/basic/` - Basic IAM setup with users, groups, and policies
 - `examples/advanced/` - Advanced setup with roles, access keys, and login profiles
-- `examples/ec2/` - EC2-specific IAM configuration
-- `examples/lambda/` - Lambda function IAM configuration

 ## Contributing